-The image of a plate of spilled toothpaste became a powerful, viral metaphor for parents of new middle school students this week, as one mom explained how she used the simple household item as a visual lesson to teach her daughter about the power of her words once they are out in the world.
+The image of a plate of spilled toothpaste became a powerful, viral metaphor for parents when one mom explained how she used the simple household item to teach her daughter about the power of her words.

-In a Facebook post that has been shared over 550K times already this week, Amy Beth Gardner of Cleveland, Tennessee, wrote about something special she did to prepare her oldest daughter for middle school.
-She asked daughter, Breonna, 11, to squeeze toothpaste onto a plate, then asked her to put the paste back into the tube.
+In a Facebook post that has been shared 1.8 million times since she first posted it in 2016, Amy Beth Gardner of Cleveland, Tennessee, wrote about something special she did to prepare her oldest daughter for middle school.
+She asked daughter Breonna, then 11, to squeeze toothpaste onto a plate, then asked her to put the paste back into the tube.
 When her daughter protested, Gardner told her to remember the plate of toothpaste for the rest of her life.
 "Just like this toothpaste, once the words leave your mouth, you can't take them back," she said.

 While the metaphor — how a squeezed tube of toothpaste represents words leaving our control — is not original, Gardner said the idea to teach it to her daughter as part of their preparation for her first day of middle school seemed particularly important.
 "I came up with the it as I was brushing my teeth the other night," Gardner told TODAY Parents.
 "I had been thinking for weeks about how my daughter was entering middle school and how I wanted to prepare her as best as I could."

 So after finishing all the normal back-to-school rituals with Breonna — "decorating her locker, choosing a uniform for the first day, and even surprising her at bedtime with a new backpack" — Gardner said, "Right before she went to sleep, I told her I wanted to talk to her about words and how she was becoming more and more responsible for her words."